Please note that this article contains affiliate links, read disclosures here.

 For Really, Early Retirement Folks – by decades

-If you’re looking to retire from the 9-5 quite a bit earlier (in 10-15 years), you will need to adjust your earn + save + invest equation considerably.
+If you’re looking to retire from the 9-5 a lot sooner than 65 years old, then you’ll need to adjust your earning + saving + investing power considerably.

 Look at it this way.
 Retiring decades earlier necessitates that an excess of money is invested in a growth vehicle sooner.

 You’re likely thinking there’s no way in heck you’re getting to “nest egg money” by 65, much less in a shortened time period.